 His dreams have been reshaped into a thriving garden of pumpkins, peppers, sunflowers, kale and corn.
 But more than being a gangsta gardener, Ron is a community leader.

-Determined to change South Los Angeles from food desert to food forest, he wants his actions to be educational, inspiring, and nutritious.
+Determined to change South Central Los Angeles from food desert to food forest, he wants his actions to be educational, inspiring, and nutritious.
 He wants kids to grow up with the option of healthy food, instead of fried, fattening staples.
 He wants to sweep up and transform his street, his hood, the city of LA and communities everywhere.